droidwayin/GentleDynamics/README.md

 ## 📻 GentleDynamics Feather Loudness V4 (Profile)

+Whether you’re working, relaxing, or listening to music, this preset gives you a smooth, polished sound, like a high-quality FM broadcast or premium car audio system.
+It works superbly to bring life to generic headphones or to add a final layer of professional sheen to headphones with AutoEQ-corrected profiles.
+You may also pair it with an external amplifier and speakers to achieve that full, impactful sound.

 >This preset aims for a gentle lift in loudness, not heavy boosting.
 Toggle the compressor on/off to hear the difference, or use the bypass button in EasyEffects to compare the full effect.
 Start 10 points below your usual volume.

-Whether you’re working, relaxing, or listening to music, this preset gives you a smooth, polished sound, like a high-quality FM broadcast or premium car audio system.
-It works superbly to bring life to generic headphones or to add a final layer of professional sheen to AutoEQ-corrected profiles.
-You may also pair it with an external amplifier and speakers to achieve that full, impactful sound.
-I mainly pair this profile with external speakers and an analog amp to achieve that rich, commercially loud sound.
+Place your AutoEQ headset correction profile (if you have any) **after** the MBC: Source → [18Hz EQ Filter] → [8-Band MBC] → **[Your AutoEQ Profile]** → [Compressor] → [Limiter] → Output

 ## 🔀 The Difference Between Profiles